In this tutorial, we will look in detail at IBM Rational Quality Manager (RQM) integration with Rational Functional Tester (RFT).

 Import the RFT script into RQM

 By default, Manual Test Scripts can be linked directly to the Test Cases created in RQM.
-To link the RFT script to the Test Case created above you will need to import the script created by recording in RFT into RQM.
+In order to link the RFT script to the Test Case created above, you will need to import the script created by recording in RFT into RQM.

-In RQM to import the RFT script click on Construction -> Import – Test Scripts
+To import the RFT script in RQM, click on Construction -> Import – Test Scripts

 Click on Select Adapter.